Convex fair partitions into an arbitrary number of pieces: Proof for arbitrary

 In our proof of the general case of Theorem \ref{theorem:main}, we are going to use induction, which also resembles the proof of a particular case of the Knaster problem by induction in \cite{yamabe1950}.

-First, for an odd prime $p$ let $P_p$ be the polyhedron used in the proof of \cite{bz2014}; it is a subset of the configuration space of distinct $p$-tuples of points in $\mathbb R^2$ and it therefore has a natural action of $\mathfrak S_p$, which we restrict to the group of even permutations $G_p\subset\mathfrak S_p$.
-The group $G_p$ acts freely on $P_p$ and preserves a certain orientation of its top-dimensional faces of dimension $p-1$, splitting those faces into two $G_p$-orbits.
-For $p=2$, let $P_2$ be a circle with the antipodal action of $G_2 := \mathbb Z/2$.
-What we need is that, as in the proof of the prime power case, $P_p$ will parameterize certain partitions of a planar convex body into $p$ parts of equal area.

 It turns out helpful to use the language of multivalued functions on the space of convex bodies $\mathcal K$.
-In fact, in our argument we will only use finite-dimensional subspaces of $\mathcal K$ build of the above-mentioned polyhedra $P_p$, hence we may always assume that $\mathcal K$ is a polyhendron, thus avoiding topological difficulties.
+In fact, in all our arguments we are going to use the convex bodies contained in the original $K$ with area bounded from below by a sufficiently small positive number $A$.
+By the Blaschke selection theorem this space $\mathcal K_A$ is a Haudorff compact space in the Hausdorff metric for any $A>0$.

-\begin{definition} A \emph{nice} multivalued function $\mathcal K\to (-1,1)$ is determined by its closed graph in $\mathcal K\times [-1,1]$, that is given by the equation
+\begin{definition} A \emph{nice} multivalued function $\mathcal K_A\to (-1,1)$ is determined by its closed graph in $\mathcal K_A\times [-1,1]$, that is given by the equation

-where $\phi: \mathcal K\times [-1,1]\to\mathbb R$ is a continuous single-valued function satisfying
+where $\phi: \mathcal K_A\times [-1,1]\to\mathbb R$ is a continuous single-valued function satisfying

-for all $C\in \mathcal K$. \end{definition}
+for all $C\in \mathcal K_A$. \end{definition}

-Evidently, a nice multivalued function attains at least one value on every $C\in\mathcal K$, that is for every $C\in\mathcal K$ there exists $y$ such that the pair $(C,y)$ is on the graph of the multivalued function.
-This follows from the intermediate value theorem for the continuous function $\phi$.
+By the intermediate value theorem, a nice multivalued function attains at least one value on every $C\in\mathcal K_A$, that is for every $C\in\mathcal K_A$ there exists $y$ such that the pair $(C,y)$ is on the graph of the multivalued function.

 Here we restrict the values of a multivalued function to $(-1,1)$, which in practice may be assumed after an appropriate scaling of its values, if the values were in a larger interval $(-L, L)$.
-Any continuous single-valued function $f : \mathcal K\to (-1,1)$ may be considered as a nice multivalued function by putting
+Any continuous single-valued function $f : \mathcal K_A\to (-1,1)$ may be considered as a nice multivalued function by putting

-We will identify a nice multivalued function on $\mathcal K$ with the equation of its graph $\phi(C,y)$, when we need to refer to this function by a name.
-Theorem \ref{theorem:main} will follow from iterations of the following claim:
+We will identify a nice multivalued function on $\mathcal K_A$ with the equation of its graph $\phi(C,y)$, when we need to refer to this function by a name.
+Theorem \ref{theorem:main} will follow from iterations of the following claim.